uvarc/rc-learning/themes/academic/exampleSite/content/post/jupyter/index.md

 ## Example

 This post was created with Jupyter.
-The orginal files can be found at https://github.com/gcushen/hugo-academic/tree/master/exampleSite/content/post/jupyter
+The original files can be found at https://github.com/gcushen/hugo-academic/tree/master/exampleSite/content/post/jupyter